Carrefour first-half profits rise, says strategic overhaul on track

-PARIS (Reuters) - French supermarket retailer Carrefour (CARR.PA) on Thursday reported higher first-half profits and said it was on track with a strategic overhaul aimed at boosting earnings and tackling competition from the likes of Amazon (AMZN.O).
+PARIS, July 25 (Reuters) - French supermarket retailer Carrefour on Thursday reported higher first-half profits and said it was on track with a strategic overhaul aimed at boosting earnings and tackling competition from the likes of Amazon.

 Carrefour, which is Europe’s largest retailer, said group operating profits rose 2.6% from the same period last year to 618 million euros ($689.6 million).
 This compared with 598 million euros in a Reuters poll of five analysts.